 Stars and horseshoe damages can be repaired if they are under 15mm and inside your critical vision.
 If they are outside your critical area, they can be up to 30mm or 25mm respectively, and still be repaired.

 A crater is one of the most serious damages to your windscreen, as it seriously affects the integrity of the glass and the strength of your windscreen.
 Craters can only be repaired if they are under 2mm and inside your critical vision area and no larger than 5mm when they are outside your critical vision area.

-Check your insurance policy and terms and conditions in the product disclosure statement to understand what your insurer offers under your policy for car windscreen replacements.
+Check your car insurance policy and terms and conditions in the product disclosure statement to understand what your insurer offers under your policy for car windscreen replacements.

 Once again, check your policy and terms and conditions in the product disclosure statement to understand what your insurer offers under your policy for car windscreen repairs.

 The location of your car can slightly change the windscreen replacement costs.
 A location-related factor could include emergency mobile repair.
 Emergency repairs will generally cost more due to additional travel and out-of-business-hour expenses.
 More or less, the pricing is indicative of whether your windscreen can be repaired or need to be replaced overall.
 Here are examples of quotes Oneflare customers have received in different states: